What Types of Stocks Do Well During Volatility?

 Market Sectors and Volatility

-The stock market is effectively a pie with 11 different slices called sectors.
+The stock market could be divided into 11 different sectors.
 These sectors represent the various segments of the market, based on the industries and companies they represent.
 The 11 sectors identified by the Global Industry Classification Standard (GICS) are:

 • Information technology